JoyHak/QuickSwitch/README.md

-This is an improved version of the [`QuickSwitch script v0.5`](https://github.com/gepruts/QuickSwitch) from Gepruts.
-[DaWolfi, NotNull and Tuska](https://www.voidtools.com/forum/viewtopic.php?t=9881) first improved it to [`v0.5dw9a`](https://www.voidtools.com/forum/download/file.php?id=2235), and I've now [released `v1.0`](https://github.com/JoyHak/QuickSwitch/releases), where I've made some really significant improvements!
+This is an improved version of the [QuickSwitch script v0.5](https://github.com/gepruts/QuickSwitch) from Gepruts.
+[DaWolfi, NotNull and Tuska](https://www.voidtools.com/forum/viewtopic.php?t=9881) first improved it to [v0.5dw9a](https://www.voidtools.com/forum/download/file.php?id=2235), and I've now [released v1.0](https://github.com/JoyHak/QuickSwitch/releases), where I've made some really significant improvements!

 ## About